-Prohibition on awards to persons whose tax matters are not in order irrespective of the procurement process followed, no award may be made to a person in terms of this Policy
+Prohibition on awards to persons whose tax matters are not in order

 - (1) No award above R15 000 may be made in terms of this Policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order.
 The municipality use CSD and the implementation of MFMA Circular 90 refers.